-(Anemone edwardsiana)

-and Windflower (Anemone

-berlandieri).
-While both of

-these plants bloom from

-February to April, Two-

-flowered Anemone is an

-uncommon plant that is

-Plateau Thimbleweed,

-since it grows only in this region of Central Texas.

-Windflower is common and

-has a more widespread range,

-Two-flowered Anemone

-February is a time of change in Central Texas, with temperatures Anemone or Tenpetal Anemone (even though it can have 10 to 20 petal-like sepals).
+Poking their colorful blooms above the drab winter landscape are two species in the Buttercup Family, Two-flowered Anemone (Anemone edwardsiana) and Windflower (Anemone berlandieri).
+While both of these plants bloom from February to April, Twoflowered Anemone is an uncommon plant that is also called the Edwards Plateau Thimbleweed, since it grows only in this region of Central Texas.
+Windflower is common and has a more widespread range, and is often called Southern petal-like sepals).